Kartic23/Fruitables-Shop/README.md

 # Fruitables Web App

 Welcome to Fruitables, an ASP .NET web application designed for managing fruits and vegetables.
-This app utilizes individual accounts for authentication, leveraging Visual Studio for development and SQL Server for the database backend.
+This app utilizes individual accounts for authentication, leveraging Visual Studio for development and SQL Server for the database backend. <br />

--Getting Started
+- Getting Started
-To run the Fruitables web app locally on your machine, follow these steps:
+To run the Fruitables web app locally on your machine, follow these steps:<br />
-Clone this repository to your local machine.
+    Clone this repository to your local machine.<br />
-Open the solution in Visual Studio.
+    Open the solution in Visual Studio. <br />
-Ensure that you have SQL Server installed and running.
+    Ensure that you have SQL Server installed and running. <br />
-Update the connection string in appsettings.json to point to your SQL Server instance.
+    Update the connection string in appsettings.json to point to your SQL Server instance. <br />
-Build and run the application in Visual Studio.
+    Build and run the application in Visual Studio. <br />
-Navigate to the provided localhost URL in your web browser to access the app.
+    Navigate to the provided localhost URL in your web browser to access the app. <br />

--Technologies Used
+- Technologies Used:
-  ASP .NET Core
+  ASP .NET Core <br />
-  Visual Studio
+  Visual Studio <br />
-  SQL Server
+  SQL Server <br />
+  Html/Css <br />

-Images of Fruitables App:
+- Images of Fruitables App:

 HomePage without login:
 ![image](https://github.com/Kartic23/Fruitables-Shop/assets/105547398/f84cb68a-d64b-4603-b24d-c91be2976de1)